January 27, 2016

 Backing Up Your GitHub Repository for Safe Migration

 The first thing we did was backup our repositories in case something unexpected happened during the transfer process.
-To create a backup, you can simply go to your GitHub repository and click the Download ZIP button in the repository interface.
+To create a backup, go to your GitHub repository and click the Download ZIP button in the repository interface.
 This downloads a complete snapshot of your codebase as it exists at that moment.

 Obtaining the HTTPS Clone URL for Repository Transfer